-Our Propane Burners are manufactured to be used with Aquatic Glassel/fireglass.
-We are the only company in the world successfully offering custom made propane burners that safely burn Aquatic Glassel / fireglass.
-There are a lot of aspects of working with Propane please Click Here to Find out More.
+Our Propane Burners are manufactured to be used with Aquatic Glassel/ FireGlass.
+We are the only company in the world successfully offering custom made propane burners that safely burn Aquatic Glassel / FireGlass.

-NOTE* We do not currently Sell Propane Burner kits online.
-Please call us for a consultation as their are a lot of safety issues that must be dealt with before we can sell you a propape burner.
+NOTE* We do not currently Sell Propane Burner kits on line.
+Please call us for a consultation as their are a lot of safety issues that must be dealt with before we can sell you a propane burner (909) 989-6129.

 Other sizes include: